 Can I stream on Pioneer DJ "pro" hardware?

-Not at present.
+Not at present, except Beatport on the CDJ-3000 players.
 If you have laptop software that you can control from Pioneer DJ systems, then of course this is possible.
-But it isn’t possible to log in to streaming services from, say, a Pioneer CDJ-3000 set-up and DJ from them in that way.
-Nor is it possible to prepare sets on streaming services and export them to USB drives to play on Pioneer hardware.
-If you want a hardware-only (ie no laptop) music streaming solution, Denon DJ’s Prime series or Numark’s Mixstream Pro/Pro+ are the only ones right now.
+But it isn’t possible to prepare sets on streaming services and export them to USB drives to play on Pioneer hardware.
+If you want a hardware-only (ie no laptop) music streaming solution, Denon DJ’s Prime series or Numark’s Mixstream Pro/Pro+ are the best ones right now.

 Can I stream my own music from the cloud to DJ systems?